Fárbauti

 Fárbauti (Old Norse) is a jötunn in Norse mythology.
 In all sources, he is portrayed as the father of Loki.
 Fárbauti is attested in the Prose Edda and in kennings of Viking Age skalds.

 Name

 The Old Norse name Fárbauti has been translated as 'dangerous striker', 'anger striker',' or 'sudden-striker'.
 It is a compound formed with the noun fár ('hostility, danger, unfortunateness, falseness') attached to the verb bauta ('to strike').

+The name also appear as a kenning for "arrow" or "bow" in some Icelandic Rune poems for (Aur → Ýr 'bow', or Ǫr 'arrow'), where the prefix stems from fara ("to fare, travel") and far ("far, at distance"), giving the sense 'faring striker', either denoting a projectile (arrow), or a projector (bow).